Viewtiful Joe (video game)

-is a side scrolling beat 'em up video game developed by Team Viewtiful for the GameCube.
-It was originally released in 2003 as a part of the Capcom Five, under director Hideki Kamiya and producer Atsushi Inaba.
+is a 2003 beat 'em up platform video game developed by Team Viewtiful and published by Capcom for the GameCube.
+It was originally released as a part of the Capcom Five, under director Hideki Kamiya and producer Atsushi Inaba.
 The game was later ported to the PlayStation 2 by the same design team under the name Clover Studio, subtitled in Japan Aratanaru Kibō (新たなる希望).
 The game's story concerns Joe, an avid movie-goer whose girlfriend Silvia is kidnapped during a film starring Joe's favorite superhero, Captain Blue.
 Joe is shortly thereafter thrust into Movieland, where Silvia is taken by the villainous group known as Jadow.
 After accepting a special V-Watch from Captain Blue, Joe transforms into the tokusatsu-style persona "Viewtiful Joe" and sets out to rescue her.

 The gameplay of Viewtiful Joe features traditional 2D platform side-scrolling intermixed with 3D cel-shaded graphics.
 Abilities known as "VFX Powers" grant the player special actions for combat and puzzle-solving, such as slowing down or speeding up time.
 Viewtiful Joe was critically acclaimed for its unique visual style and gameplay, earning itself a number of awards from various media publications.
-A minor commercial success, the game spawned a few sequels with releases seen on other consoles such as the PlayStation Portable (PSP) and Nintendo DS.
+A minor commercial success, the game spawned several sequels, with releases seen on other consoles such as the PlayStation Portable (PSP) and Nintendo DS.
 An anime adaption of the game and a manga series were also produced.